jreyesr/jreyesr.github.io/content/posts/steampipe-tfbridge-4/index.md

 toc: true
 ---

 TL;DR: It's alive!
 It finally works.
 I've tested the plugin with the Terraform DNS provider, which can query DNS servers for records.
-Sure, this example isn't so exiciting, as there already exists [a perfectly nice `net` plugin for Steampipe](https://hub.steampipe.io/plugins/turbot/net), with [a table for making DNS lookups](https://hub.steampipe.io/plugins/turbot/net/tables/net_dns_record), but the DNS Terraform provider was a nice test subject.
+Sure, this example isn't so exciting, as there already exists [a perfectly nice `net` plugin for Steampipe](https://hub.steampipe.io/plugins/turbot/net), with [a table for making DNS lookups](https://hub.steampipe.io/plugins/turbot/net/tables/net_dns_record), but the DNS Terraform provider was a nice test subject.

 ![1ae145396c8ab2faaa266b66c6c076bb.png](./_resources/1ae145396c8ab2faaa266b66c6c076bb.png)